EXPUNGEMENTS / RECORD SEALING IN OHIO

-For Felonies, you must wait THREE YEARS after Final Discharge.
+- For Felonies you must wait TEN YEARS after Final Discharge.

-If you have satisfied the required waiting period, you are now eligible to apply to have your record sealed.
+If you have satisfied the required waiting period, you are now eligible to apply to have your record sealed or expunged.

 The ohiocrimelawyer.com website is designed for general information only.
 Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUI lawyer, a family law lawyer or estate planning, wills, trusts, and probate lawyer, nor the formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.